adomurad/score-board/readme.md

 The `deepCopy` function is extremely poorly performing - but this is just an exercise an normally this function would not be necessary, or at least used from an existing package.

-## remarks
+## Remarks

-I was wondering if I should check if the score decreases in the `ScoreBoard` service when updating.
+I was wondering if I should check if the score decreases in the `ScoreBoard` service when updating the score.
 Football game rules don't allow normally to decrease a score.
 But single responsibility principle states that `ScoreBoard` should only have one responsibility - and right now it is "tracking scores".
 It doesn't have to know the game rules - this way it is more reusable (e.g. for other games).

 And I can think of some use-cases when someone would want to decrease the score - e.g. a mistake, or a goal gets invalidated by the referee.